 Victims often fail to disclose minor symptoms to their doctors.
 Victims think the symptoms must not be that serious so there is no need to say anything to the doctor.
 Unfortunately, if you wait to report an injury, the insurance company is going to try to use this against you to deny or undervalue your claim.

-Below, our licensed Lake Charles car accident attorneys discuss the importance of being thorough when talking to your doctor about your injuries.
+Below, our licensed Lafayette car accident attorneys discuss the importance of being thorough when talking to your doctor about your injuries.
 It is also important to keep your doctor updated on new or worsening symptoms.
 Waiting to report these things could draw out your recovery and potentially hurt the value of your claim.

 Talking About Your Injuries